k6zma/DockerMonitoringApp/README.md

 ---

 ## **Starting the Project**
+Before starting the application, create a .env file in the project root.
+You can use the provided .env.example as a reference for the required environment variables

 The project is deployed using **Docker Compose**.
 All services are containerized and can be started with a single command:

 ```bash